BRAVE Fields for Office Properties

 Property Identification for Office

-BRAVE organizes its 99 fields into 6 official categories (Job, Property, Income, Value, Appraiser).
+BRAVE organizes its 99 fields into five categories (Job, Property, Income, Value, Appraiser).
 For office property appraisals, pay special attention to:

 Building and Site Fields